matter-labs/zksync-web-era-docs/docs/dev/glossary/glossary.md

 ### application programming interface (API)

 An Application Programming Interface (API) is a set of definitions for how to use a piece of software.
-An API sits between an application and a web server, and facilitates the transfer of data between them.
+An API sits between an application and a web server and facilitates the transfer of data between them.